enigmagroup/enigmabox-openwrt/README.md

     src-git enigmabox https://github.com/enigmagroup/enigmabox-openwrt.git

-Next use that package system to incorporate the enigmabox software suite:
+Next use that package system to incorporate the Enigmabox software suite:

     $ ./scripts/feeds update -a
     $ ./scripts/feeds install -a